callbellchat/callbell-public-docs/docs/api_reference/auth_api/introduction.md

 # Introduction

-Auth API allows to authenticate from external APIs.
+Auth API allows to verify that the provided API token is valid and ready to be used.